-- a) China ended its zero-COVID policy in December 2022 and opened its travel borders in January 2023.
+- 1. China ended its zero-COVID policy in December 2022 and opened its travel borders in January 2023.
 Whether China can effectively contain the coronavirus outbreak or face a major public health threat after the abrupt ending of its zero-COVID policy remains uncertain.
 It is not practicable to estimate the potential impact, positive or negative, to the Chinese economy.
-The situation is still developing and there are signs that things are gradually going back to normal and the economy is recovering from its doldrums. - b) The 5,000 convertible notes issued to the Chinese investor on 28 January 2022 matured on 28 January 2023.
+The situation is still developing and there are signs that things are gradually going back to normal and the economy is recovering from its doldrums. - 2.
+The 5,000 convertible notes issued to the Chinese investor on 28 January 2022 matured on 28 January 2023.
 Upon maturity, the Company must convert all convertible notes which are not yet converted to shares.
-However, the investor agreed to extend the maturity date of the convertible notes to the official date of listing of the Company on the Nasdaq stock market. - c) There has not arisen, in the interval between the end of the financial period and the date of this report, any other item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect substantially: - a. the Group's operations in future financial years, or - b. the results of those operations in future financial years, or - c. the Group's state of affairs in future financial years.
+However, the investor agreed to extend the maturity date of the convertible notes to the official date of listing of the Company on the Nasdaq stock market. - 3.
+In April 2023, the Company entered into unsecured and interest-free convertible loan agreements with two investors for an aggregate principal loan amount of \$291,545.
+The loans are convertible at US\$1.50 per share upon listing of the Company's shares on the Nasdaq Stock Exchange or another US national securities exchange prior to the repayment date.
+The loans are repayable on 18 April 2024 unless converted earlier.
+However, letters have been obtained from the noteholders to extend these to 18 October 2024, if the Nasdaq listing is further delayed. - 4.
+On 30 June 2023, the Company issued 3,305,000 new shares to its directors and senior employees.as a reward for their performance in the past financial year.
+In addition, another 110,000 shares were issued on 10 July 2023 to the Crone Law Group, PC as part payment of legal fees for assisting with the preparation and lodgement of the F-1 registration statement. - 5.
+On 11 July 2023, the Company entered into an unsecured interest-free convertible loan agreement with another investor for a principal loan amount of US\$27,778.
+The loan is convertible at US\$2.00 per share upon listing of the Company's securities on the Nasdaq Stock Exchange or another US national securities exchange prior to the repayment date.
+The loan is repayable on 11 January 2025 unless converted earlier. - 6.
+There has not arisen, in the interval between the end of the financial period and the date of this report, any other item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect substantially: - a. the Group's operations in future financial years, or - b. the results of those operations in future financial years, or - c. the Group's state of affairs in future financial years.